|Nutritional Guidelines (per serving)|

-- 1.75 cups tahini (sesame seed paste)
+- 1 3/4 cups tahini (sesame seed paste)

-- 1 Tbsp. vanilla extract
+- 1 tablespoon vanilla extract

-- 1 cup shelled pistachios, toasted
+- 1 cup shelled pistachios (toasted)

 Place the sugar and the water in a medium saucepan over medium-high heat, and stir until the sugar dissolves.
 Bring the mixture to a boil and insert a candy thermometer.
 Continue to cook the sugar syrup until it reaches 250 F on the thermometer.
 Remove it from the heat.

-- While the sugar syrup is cooking, pour the tahini into a large bowl and whisk it until it is a smooth, homogeneous texture without any clumps.
+While the sugar syrup is cooking, pour the tahini into a large bowl and whisk it until it is a smooth, homogeneous texture without any clumps.
 Stir in the vanilla extract.

-- Place the egg whites in a clean, dry bowl of a stand mixer fitted with a whisk attachment.
+Place the egg whites in a clean, dry bowl of a stand mixer fitted with a whisk attachment.
 Beat the egg whites until they hold stiff peaks but are not crumbly.

-- Gently fold the egg whites into the sesame paste.
+Gently fold the egg whites into the sesame paste.
 Once they are incorporated, slowly and gradually stream in the sugar, mixing well.

-- Stir in the nuts until combined, then scrape the halvah into the prepared loaf pan and smooth the top.
+Stir in the nuts until combined, then scrape the halvah into the prepared loaf pan and smooth the top.

-- Cover the pan tightly with cling wrap, and allow the candy to set at least overnight.
+Cover the pan tightly with cling wrap, and allow the candy to set at least overnight.
 If you have the time, it is better to let it ripen for 2 to 3 days in the refrigerator before eating.